learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PassportJS.md

 ## Summary
 In this guide we learned about Passport.js and how to use it in our Express.js based application.
 We learned how to use Passport strategies, sessions, and how to use the middleware in our authentication routes.
 We see how Passport is extremely useful because of its flexibility and unobtrusiveness.

-To learn more, you can check out the official documentation at https://www.passportjs.org/docs/.
+To learn more, you can check out the official documentation [here](https://www.passportjs.org/docs/).